oushujun/LTR_retriever/README.md

 ### Installation

-LTR_retriever is installation-free but requires dependencies: TRF, BLAST+, BLAST or CD-HIT, HMMER, and RepeatMasker.
+LTR_retriever is installation-free but requires dependencies: TRF, BLAST+, BLAST or CD-HIT, HMMER, RepeatMasker, and TEsorter.
 You may specify the path to these programs in the command line (run `LTR_retriever -h` for details) or install them in the following ways:

 #### Quick installation using conda